cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 The zero padding of length len\_zpad is designed such that the encoding of DSI and PRS together with the zero padding field completely fills at least the first input block (of length s\_in\_bytes) of the hash.
 As a result for the common case of short PRS the number of bytes to hash becomes independent of the actual length of the password (PRS).
-(A reference implementation and test vectors are provided in the appendix.)
+(Code and test vectors are provided in the appendix.)

 The introduction of a zero-padding within the generator string also helps mitigating attacks of a side-channel adversary that analyzes correlations between publicly known variable information with a short low-entropy PRS string.